A Singapore Government Agency Website

 What is the submission timeline?

-Is participation in this joint data collection initiative compulsory?
+Is participation in this joint manpower data collection compulsory?

 Yes.
-The joint data collection initiative is conducted under the OED, which is overseen by the Statistics Act 1973.
+The joint manpower data collection is conducted under the OED, which is overseen by the Statistics Act 1973.
 Under this Act, it is mandatory for organisations to provide all necessary information.

-How do I submit my data for this initiative?
+How do I submit my data for the joint manpower data collection?

-As the joint data collection initiative is conducted under the OED, the submission process remains the same as how organisations would complete their regular OED submission via MOM-MRSD’s survey portal.
+As this is conducted under the OED, the submission process remains the same as how organisations would complete their regular OED submission via MOM-MRSD’s survey portal.
 More information on the submission process can be found here.

 I see new data columns in the submission template which were not present in my previous OED submissions.
 How do I fill up these data items?